 - Combine W1 & W2 together first.
 This extra step in the process involves averaging the band 1 and band 2 grayscale images to create one image, and then use that image as your blue image.

 - If you have access to Adobe Photoshop (not free), there is a way to assign W2 the color cyan, and then add that color to the other 3.
 You’ll also need FITS liberator in order to get Photoshop to recognize the FITS files.
-This is what the professionals do, but the process involves several extra steps that require a deeper understanding of how Photoshop works.
+This is what the professionals do, but the process is complicated (and explained in more detail at the end of these instructions).

 << Previous | Next >>